linode/Marketplace-Apps/easypanel/documentation.md

 ## Getting Started after Deployment

 After creating your Linode, you can access Easypanel using the IP address of your server.
-The default username is "admin" and the password is "setup".

 {{< content "marketplace-update-note">}}